Teach Yourself Esperanto

 Lernu Forums – A place to chat about any topic either in Esperanto or your native language.

 Skype is an excellent way to speak face-to-face with Esperantists around the world.
-Download the software or app and then find Esperantists to speak to using
+Download the software or app and then find Esperantists to speak to using this Facebook group or this Yahoo group.

-r/esperante, where you can chat about or in Esperanto, or ask questions about the language.
+There are two good reddit subreddits, r/esperanto and r/esperante, where you can chat about or in Esperanto, or ask questions about the language.

 Mazi en Gondolando – A feature-length cartoon entirely in Esperanto about a friendly alien who likes to eat clocks.